flaviotruzzi/flaviotruzzi.github.io/_posts/2016-03-14-getting-started-with-spark.markdown

     .flatMap(_.split(" "))
 {% endhighlight %}

 The code defined on the function `tokenize` is iterating over an `RDD` of strings, and flatMapping splitting on the space.
-The result of that operation is also an `RDD` of Strings, each String contains one *token* (as defined by our simple tokenizer).
+The result of that operation is also an `RDD` of Strings, each of these Strings contains one *token* (as defined by our simple tokenizer).

 With that function, we can create an RDD of tokens and finally count words.
 There are probably lots of ways of doing it, here is one of those: